perer-li/whitepaper/whitepaper.md

 ### 11. Risks of vulnerability or acceleration development of cryptography

-The accelerated development of cryptography or the development of technology like quantum computing, will bring risks of decoding Trusted Property, which may lead to the loss of TPT.
+The accelerated development of cryptography or the development of technology like quantum computing, will bring risks of decoding Trusted Property, which may lead to the loss of TPP.

 ### 12. Risks of lack of attention towards application

-The Trusted Property Platform may have risks of not being used by a large number of individuals or organisation, which means the public has little interest to develop DApps on the Trusted Property Platform, which might adversely affect TPT and the Trusted Property Platform.
+The Trusted Property Platform may have risks of not being used by a large number of individuals or organisation, which means the public has little interest to develop DApps on the Trusted Property Platform, which might adversely affect TPP and the Trusted Property Platform.

 ### 13. The risks of not being recognised or lack of users

-TPT should not be treated as an investment.
+TPP should not be treated as an investment.
 Where it is not recognised by the market or not widely used, its value may be very small.
 Possibly, for any reason, including but not limited to commercial relations or failures in marketing strategy, the Trusted Property Platform and all subsequent marketing sales might be unsuccessful.
 If it happens, there will be no such platform or little follow-ups.
 This will be very detrimental to this project.

 ### 14. Default risks of Applications

-The Trusted Property Platform may not be able to provide services due to various reasons, such as during large-scale node downtime, which may result in loss of TPT for users.
-15.Risks of applications or product not reaching its own or purchaser’s expectations The Trusted Property Platform is still in the developmental stage, hence there may be large changes to the final design before the official version is released, therefore, a purchaser of TPT may find that it does not meet previous expectation of Trusted Property Application or TPT’s functionalities or forms.
+The Trusted Property Platform may not be able to provide services due to various reasons, such as during large-scale node downtime, which may result in loss of TPP for users.
+15.Risks of applications or product not reaching its own or purchaser’s expectations The Trusted Property Platform is still in the developmental stage, hence there may be large changes to the final design before the official version is released, therefore, a purchaser of TPP may find that it does not meet previous expectation of Trusted Property Application or TPP’s functionalities or forms.
 Any wrong analysis or a change in design might lead to such situation.

 ### 15. Other unexpected risks

-Digital tokens (such as TPT) based on cryptography are a brand new and untested technology, besides risks mentioned in this whitepaper, there might be other risks the founding team has not anticipated or not mentioned.
+Digital tokens (such as TPP) based on cryptography are a brand new and untested technology, besides risks mentioned in this whitepaper, there might be other risks the founding team has not anticipated or not mentioned.
 Additionally, some other risks might arise suddenly, or in a combination of the above mentioned risks.